danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

 ----

-For the first time on the trip we had a planned rest day.
+For the first time on the trip, we had a planned rest day.
 We took the bikes without any luggage up to the next town, Cervignano, and tried to get a train to Venice for the rest day.
-Finding that there was a train strike on we found ourselves spending the morning sat in a café before heading back to Aquileia and having a very lazy day wondering around the village.
+Finding that there was a train strike on we found ourselves spending the morning sitting in a café before heading back to Aquileia and having a very lazy day wandering around the village.
 The evening was spent keeping a close eye on the British news as it was now the night that the Brexit vote would take place.

 {% figure %}
   <div class="row pair">